-This businesslike approach to pupil transportation while also focusing on safe student transportation has paid off: The transportation department has reportedly come in under budget for the past five years, and the team was able to reduce its overall transportation budget by about $900,000 for the 2012-13 school year.
+This businesslike approach to pupil transportation, while also focusing on safe student transportation, has paid off: The transportation department has reportedly come in under budget for the past five years, and the team was able to reduce its overall transportation budget by about $900,000 for the 2012-13 school year.

-Karam said he has tracked close to 20 KPIs since he became director of transportation in 2002 (he was previously the assistant director of transportation).
+Karam says he has tracked close to 20 KPIs since he became director of transportation in 2002 (he was previously the assistant director of transportation).
 The KPIs cover everything from out-of-service rates to the cost per bus, per student and per mile, to labor hours from year to year.

 This internal benchmarking enables the team to see how the department is doing, and they can then take steps for any necessary improvements.

-Jurewicz and Karam said that in terms of routing, they keep daily data on planned versus actual ridership, and in analyzing the data annually, they can determine if they can put more students on buses.
+Jurewicz and Karam say that in terms of routing, they keep daily data on planned versus actual ridership, and in analyzing the data annually, they can determine if they can put more students on buses.
 They have been able to consolidate their routes from 111 to 86.
 This also led to a reduction in labor by about 137 hours.

 In addition, the department has gone from having more than 19% of its buses out of service in 2000 to just 1% for the 2012-13 school year.